Observation of correlated plasmons in low-valence nickelates: Theoretical description of the dispersing plasmons

 \section{Theoretical description of the dispersing plasmons}

-To better understand the implications of our observations, and quantify changes in hopping and screening in these materials, we simulated the plasmons using \gls*{RPA} calculations of the charge dynamical susceptibility, which incorporates dynamically screened interactions arising from collective, mean-field–like density fluctuations.
+To better understand the implications of our observations, and quantify changes in hopping and screening in these materials, we simulated the plasmons using \gls*{RPA} calculations of the charge dynamical susceptibility, which incorporates dynamically screened interactions arising from collective, mean-field-like density fluctuations.
 Further correlation effects beyond this approximation can be partly captured through parameter renormalization~\cite{Nag2024Impacta}.
 Such \gls*{RPA} simulations can therefore associate the differences in plasmon behavior between nickelates and cuprates with specific variations in the underlying interactions in the materials.
+During the simulations, most parameters were fixed based on established theoretical and experimental literature, leaving only three primary free parameters for each material, which were determined exclusively from fits to the plasmon dispersions observed in our \gls*{RIXS} measurements (see Secs.~\ref{sec:RPA1}~\&~\ref{sec:RPA2} for more details).

 For \LSCO{}, we employ a single-layer model and consider anisotropic long-range Coulomb interactions and intralayer/interlayer electronic hopping (Methods).
 Satisfactory agreement occurs using the parameters presented in Table~\ref{table:Parameters}, which reproduce plasmon dispersions in both in-plane and out-of-plane directions [Fig.~\ref{fig:calc}(d)--(f)].